eg1lgfp/gilman-family-practice/content/pages/blog/index.md

 more_link_text: Read more
 seo:
   title: Blog Articles
+  description: >-
-  description: This is the blog page
+    This is the blog page for Gilman Family Practice providers to share latest/greatest medical news and info from the world of healthcare & preventative medicine
   extra:
     - name: 'og:type'
       value: website